hej2010/photo-fixer/README.md

 py main.py "/path/to/export/root/folder"
 ```
 where the first program argument is the path to a Google Takeout folder (or any folder containing images/videos and JSON files).

+##

+This software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.